 Once the time is up, the moderator will stop you regardless if you are done or not.
 Because of this, make sure that you can realistically finish your presentation with at least 30 seconds to spare when you are practicing.
 This way you’ll usually be able to finish in time at the actual event even if not everything goes as smoothly as you’d like.

 Second, having too many slides with too much content and sprinting through them makes the presentation feel like it's all over the place.
-Touching on 20 different topics very superficially usually doesn’t leave a good impression.
+Touching on 20 different topics very superficially usually doesn’t leave a good impression on the investor.
 It’s better to talk about 5 things but to do it properly.

 The generally accepted slides (topics) to include in your pitch deck are:

-3. Solution: What are you building, what’s the main idea.
+- Solution: What are you building, what’s the main idea?

-8. Team: Why are you the right people for the job?
+- Team: Why are you the right people for bringing your startup to success?
 Do you have the required skills?

-9. Finance/Ask: How much money are you looking for and for what?
+- Finance/Ask: How much funding are you looking for and for what?

 Including additional topics is usually not wise - you won’t have enough time.
 You might even be forced to cut out some of the topics from above in order to concentrate on the important ones.